maximbilan/Language-Manager-iOS/README.md

 How to change localization internally in your iOS application
 ============

 Unfortunately, there’s no official way provided by <i>Apple</i> for this purpose.
-Let’s look at two methods for solve this problem.
+Let’s look at two methods for solving this problem.

 ## Method #1

-<i>Apple</i> provides a way to specify application specific language, by updating the <i>“AppleLanguages”</i> key in <b>NSUserDefaults</b>.
+<i>Apple</i> provides a way to specify an application-specific language, by updating the <i>“AppleLanguages”</i> key in <b>NSUserDefaults</b>.
 For example:

 <pre>
 [[NSUserDefaults standardUserDefaults] setObject:@"fr" forKey:@"AppleLanguages"];